Skip to content

 var_mk_left_list = list(var_mk_set - {var_y})

-# use lemma 27 and check all proper subsets of Mb(X) - {Y}
+# Use Lemma 27 and check all proper subsets of Mb(X) - {Y}

 for var_s in itertools.combinations(var_mk_left_list, cond_set_size):

-if self.ci_test(var_name, var_y_name, cond_set, self.data):
+if self.ci_test(var, var_y, cond_set, self.data):

 return False